Bellatrix Exploration: A Look At Its Three-Year Development Plan

 4. Forecast production growth

 Production from the Spirit River play, at around 25,400 boe/d, contributes 73% of the sales volume of the entire company as of 1Q 2017, implying its emergence as the new growth engine of the company.
 In order to fulfill the compounded annual growth rate of 15% between 2017 and 2019, total production volume needs to increase by 52% from the 4Q 2016 production of 31,888 boe/d to reach 48,498 boe/d by end-2019.

-The company determined from Spirit River type curve that a drilling program of approximately 14 net Spirit River wells per year is sufficient to maintain production in the current level of around 35,000 boe/d through 2020.
+The company determined from the Spirit River type curve that a drilling program of approximately 14 net Spirit River wells per year is sufficient to maintain production in the current level of around 35,000 boe/d through 2020.
 We extrapolate the company's calculation by doubling the number of net Spring River wells in the drilling program.
 We found that it is more than enough to reach the 48,500 boe/d goal by drilling 28 net Spring River wells per year (Fig. 8).

 How large will a capital expenditure be required to implement a 28 net Spring River well drilling program?
 According to the full-cycle F&D costs of $5.1 million per well (the company still needs to spend on land, seismic and facilities), Bellatrix will need to spend $143 million per year over the next three years.
 As a comparison, the company is currently executing a $120 million capex budget.
 Does this imply more asset dispositions to come?